Advanced Orthopedic & Soft Tissue Surgery

 Many people worry about their pet undergoing anesthesia.
 Our veterinarians will conduct thorough pre-surgical testing to identify potential risk factors and design safe anesthetic protocols tailored to your pet’s individual needs.
 Our veterinary team is highly trained to monitor anesthesia and address any complications that arise during the procedure.
 Most pets tolerate anesthesia well and are back to their normal selves in no time.

 Veterinary Care Before & After Surgery

 Prior to surgery, we begin with a consultation with the pet owner so they can understand what to expect before and after surgery.
-Once the surgery is complete, the patient is referred back to their primary veterinarian for follow up and care.
+Once the surgery is complete, we follow up with detailed information for pet parents, or work with the referring veterinarian if a patient was sent to our animal hospital for care.

 It can be very difficult to care for a pet at home after surgery.
-At Tier 1 we offer medical boarding to ensure a smooth post-operative recovery.
+Tracy Animal Hospital offer medical boarding to ensure a smooth post-operative recovery.
 Adequate pain control is of utmost importance.
-We will make sure your pet is comfortable, administer the appropriate medications, and address any post-operative complications.
-From the initial diagnosis through to the recovery period, you can rest assured that your pet is in good hands at Tier 1.
+We will make sure your pet is comfortable, administer the appropriate medications, and address any postoperative complications.
+From the initial diagnosis through to the recovery period, you can rest assured that your pet is in good hands at Tracy Animal Hospital.